newsnowlabs/dockside/docs/README.md

   newsnowlabs/dockside --ssl-selfsupplied
 ```

-2. In your browser, navigate to the Dockside homescreen at the hostname for your machine/VM in your browser.
-To view the launch logs and obtain the auto-generated `admin` user password, view the launch logs by running `docker logs dockside`.
-Sign in with the username `admin` and the password output to the terminal, then follow the instructions displayed on-screen.
+2. In your browser, navigate to the Dockside homescreen at `https://www.<my-domain>/`.
+To view the launch logs and obtain the auto-generated `admin` user password, run `docker logs dockside`.
+Sign in with the username `admin` and the displayed password, then follow the instructions displayed on-screen.

 > N.B.
 Should you update your certificates run `docker exec dockside s6-svc -t /etc/service/nginx` to tell Dockside to reload them.